 Relying on the timeline set in the previous phase, the construction team will begin pouring its time and effort into the construction of the building.
 Materials and subcontractors will already be sourced, so the most time-consuming part of this phase is the actual construction.

 Teams also work together during this phase to overcome the inevitable challenges and setbacks that will pop up.
-Instead of choosing only the solution that is best for their team, they land on the solution that’s best for the whole company — and, ultimately, the customer — because they are all working together under a unified purpose.
+And since they’re all working together, instead of choosing only the solution that is best for their team, they land on the solution that’s best for the whole company — and, ultimately, the customer.

 5. Post-construction